Hoover youth football coach Greg Blackman counts 300 wins, hundreds more winners

 “You hang around long enough, you know, you win some, But it's not me," he said.
 "I've had fantastic parents and players, especially the players.
 It's always good to go out there when you've got, you know, really good players.
 Great assistants.
 Every one of my assistants had always been just unbelievable help.
 It's not even close to my record.
 It's everybody's record.

 “It's just an accomplishment for what all these kids have done.
-And I'm just honored and just to be a part of all their lives and their childhood growing up.
-That's one bright light.”
+And I'm just honored and just to be a part of all their lives and their childhood growing up.”

 Asked when he knew he was hooked on coaching, the answer was simple: “Day one, day one.
 I mean, just to see a kid and work with him, the good kids get it immediately.
 But you sit there and you work with those other kids and all of a sudden it clicks with them, that's when it matters.